News and Reports

 2018-19 FSWL and Bridge Course Reports

-In many parts of the world, school means learning in a heated or air-conditioned facilities, with a teacher for every grade level or subject, desk and chairs, books, papers, computers, over-heat projectors and/or video features, science labs, gymnasiums, libraries, music lessons, sport fields, and food from a cafeteria.
+In many parts of the world, school means learning in a heated or air-conditioned facilities, with a teacher for every grade level or subject, desk and chairs, books, papers, computers, overhead projectors and/or video features, science labs, gymnasiums, libraries, music lessons, sport fields, and food from a cafeteria.
 A FreeSchool means one dedicated and caring teacher for a class of 20 to 45 students with multi-leveled skills, an empty rice bag as a mat on the ground for each child, a white board, slates, notebooks, pencils and pens, some books, and a strong of desire by each student to learn.
 Learning to read and write will unlock untold opportunities for these children.

 Sue Tennant (1945-2018)